 None of the types is better than the other one…

 I wouldn’t like to hurt or judge anybody.
 I think all three types have got their advantages and disadvantages.
 But if we can determine which type we would like to be, it is easier to make decisions in different situations.
 We can decide whether our children go to nurseries, what school they go to, or what type of job we can take besides our children.

 The child’s personality also matters…

-My Mira likes other children’s company, but she still needs me more.
-We go to toddler classes and playgrounds where she is happy when sees other children, but she still plays alone next to them and asks for my help.
+My Mira likes other children’s company but still needs me more.
+We go to toddler classes and playgrounds where she is happy when she sees other children, but she still plays alone next to them and asks for my help.

 What type of mother do you think you are?
 Has this changed during that time?